sequinstream/sequin-go/README.md

 # `sequin-go`

-A lightweight Go SDK for sending, receiving, and acknowledging messages in [Sequin streams](https://github.com/sequinstream/sequin).
+A Go SDK for sending, receiving, and acknowledging messages in [Sequin streams](https://github.com/sequinstream/sequin).
 For easy development and testing, it also comes with helpful methods for managing the lifecycle of streams and consumers.

 See the [docs on pkg.go.dev](https://pkg.go.dev/github.com/sequinstream/sequin-go@v0.1.0#section-documentation).